xiqtcacf/JavaBantengBaliCattles-Scripts/README.md

 A pipeline for mapping and post-mapping filtering using PALEOMIX BAM pipeline.

 ### Sample filtering
+Script to assess post-mortem damage in historical samples using mapDamage2;

-A pipeline designed to remove problematic samples prior to downstream analyses.
+A pipeline designed to remove problematic samples prior to downstream analyses;

+Script to perform a second and more sensitive analysis of relatedness within each sampling location using NgsRelate;

 ### Sites filtering
 A pipeline designed to avoid biases from low-quality mapping sites.